Landscapes-Reimagined/Create-Forge-Frontier/patch_notes.md

 - Reworked Textures for custom overcharged items/blocks
 - Created Custom CagedMobs Resources
 - Created Custom Sophisticated Backpack Resources
+- Created Custom Resources for Apotheosis Warden Tendril, and Silents Delight Warden ear so it have its own unique textures
+- Reworked Resources for Forge Rocket Casing, its now a connected texture block
+- Created New Rocket Casing Tiers for Ad Astra Rocket Recipes
+### Data
+- Adjusted Azaelea Botany Pot recipes to give Azelea logs instead of oak logs
+- Adjusted Molten Vent Spawn rate for Space vents to be more rare, and vanilla resource vents to be more common
+- Moved AE2 Meteorite from Glacio to Mercury
 ### Startup Scrips
 - Removed Crushed Unused crushed Redstone
 - Added New End Remastered Items